 Yono Seven Lucky Gods Parade

-The event is held in the vicinity of JR Kita Yono Station and Yono Honmachi station which are on the Saikyo line.
+The event is held in the vicinity of JR Kita Yono Station and also Yono Honmachi station which are on the Saikyo line.
 The Saikyo line runs between Osaki in Tokyo and Omiya, also in Saitama Prefecture.

 Editor’s note: 20171227.
 This post was temporarily removed from the website during the pandemic as the event was cancelled for three years in a row.
 It was republished on December 25th 2023.